glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 2. Add any preload data (such as the v1 solar farms)
 3. Run the competition simulator
 4. Process and apply GCTL events
-5. Apply the rewards splits
+5. Apply the rewards splits and compose the output
-6. Compose the output format

 Each step operates on the same set of core algorithmic data structures, which get passed from step to step in the pipeline.

-NOTE: Not all steps are implemented yet.

 ### Core Algorithmic Data Structures